are a series of "no-fault" applications where Landlords can apply to

 are selling your house, and have an executed agreement of purchase and

-sale, you can also apply on behalf of the purchase, if he or
+sale, you can also apply on behalf of the purchaser, if he or

 or a family member intends to move in and live in the house.